 6 sprig fresh thyme

-1 unit yellow onion, cut into quarters
+1 yellow onion, cut into quarters

 450 g baby potatoes, halved if large